 Main Symptoms of Anxiety

 Anxiety manifests itself in a variety of ways, affecting both the mind and the body.
-Recognising these symptoms is the first step in learning how to deal with anxiety.
+Recognizing these symptoms is the first step in learning how to deal with anxiety.
 Let’s break down the common signs you might be experiencing:

 Physical symptoms: These can be the most immediate indicators.
 You may notice chronic headaches, a pounding heart, or difficulty making eye contact.
 Sweating and sleep problems are also typical.
 Have you ever felt your body tense up, only to be left tossing and turning at night?